ajitagupta/businessprimer/README.md

 * Insurance: Charge fee for taking on risk (e.g. car or health insurance, warranty cover for consumer goods)
 * Capital: Collect a portion of the profit of ownership of a business (e.g. angel investing, venture capital, purchasing stock in publicly traded companies)

 That said, all values are not treated equally.
 The value then depends on the eye of the perceiver.
 In general, if you are looking for a business idea start looking for hassles.
-Where there is a hassle there is a rewarding opportunity.
+Where there is a hassle with an attractive and easy-to-vuisualize end result there is a lucrative opportunity.

 ## 2. Marketing